YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 statelength(l::AbstractGNNLayer) = 1 + length(otherstates) # 1 for the graph
 ```

 Step 3.
-Define the constructor(s) that have the keyword argument `initialgraph=initialgraph`.
+Define the constructor(s) that has the keyword argument `initialgraph=initialgraph`.

 ```
 function MyGNNLayer(...; initialgraph=initialgraph)